Emilia Bicchieri: Life

-Before her birth her mother had a vivid dream in which she saw the future work of her daughter.
+Before her birth, her mother had a vivid dream in which she saw the future work of her daughter.
 She told this to a Dominican friar who told her that she would bear a daughter and that the dream was a clear sign that the unborn child would become a saint.

-In her childhood Bicchieri was taught to read and to embroider, and was considered her father's favorite despite emptying her purse as quickly as he could fill it – she provided alms to the poor with tender affection.
+In her childhood Bicchieri was taught to read and to embroider, and was considered her father's favourite despite emptying her purse as quickly as he could fill it – she provided alms to the poor with tender affection.
 Her three older sisters concerned themselves with advantageous marriages for greater wealth while she shunned such things as vain.

 Bicchieri's ambitions in 1254 were to become a nun but she did not know which order she would enter.
 In 1256 she decided her call was to serve God as a professed nun in the Order of Preachers.
-Her father bowed to pressure and in 1255 decided to oversee construction of an establishment that his daughter could found in her name and use for religious purposes.
+Her father bowed to pressure and in 1255 decided to oversee the construction of an establishment that his daughter could found in her name and use for religious purposes.
 Her father died after the convent was constructed in 1255, which came as a tremendous blow to her for she was devoted to her father; she had dreaded informing him of her decision to become a nun.

 The hopeful Bicchieri founded the convent of Santa Margherita in her hometown for regular Dominican tertiaries and in 1257 enrolled in the Dominicans before making her solemn profession and receiving the habit of the order; her convent would observe the rule of the Third Order of Saint Dominic.
 Pope Alexander IV issued a papal brief that authorized the new convent in 1256.
 The convent was incorporated into the full order sometime in 1266.
-On 28 September 1257 she and 30 others took the habit and her mother came to attend the celebration and was amazed that her dream seemed to be fulfilled.
+On 28 September 1257, she and 30 others took the habit and her mother came to attend the celebration and was amazed that her dream seemed to be fulfilled.

 She was elected as prioress in 1258 – against her will – but despite her position she liked to do the most menial of domestic duties in service to her fellow sisters.
 Bicchieri was reconfirmed as prioress in 1273.
 The prioress became noted for her frequent reception of the Eucharist and for often giving into ecstasies.
-During her tenure as prioress the rule in force at the time prohibited members from drinking in between meals without the express permission of the prioress, which was something that was conceded on ultra-rare occasions.
+During her tenure as prioress, the rule in force at the time prohibited members from drinking in between meals without the express permission of the prioress, which was something that was conceded on ultra-rare occasions.
 Cecilia Avogadro requested but did not obtain Bicchieri's consent, and was advised to take her cup to the angel in meditation for sustenance.
 This religious died sometime later all of a sudden and ended up in Purgatory.
 She appeared to the prioress and thanked her for her firmness.
 She was known to wear a hair shirt and often fasted as signs of penance.